a133xz/omg-covid/README.md

 #  Background
 👨‍💻  👨‍🎨 ✍️

 We came up with this project idea in February when everything was beginning to shut down.
-At the time, it felt like a novelty.
-But as things progressed, we realised we're living out a historic time.
+As each day passed, news from around the world was getting more and more surreal.
+Overwhelming.
+Blurry.
 So, we made this.
-It's a collection of the ways the world is changing.
+It’s a collection of the historic ways the world is changing.

 ## 🗞 To contribute